Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/prerequisites/azure-dns.md

 ---
 title: "Azure DNS - Setting Up a Custom DNS within Azure DNS"
-linkTitle: "Azure DNS - Setting Up a Custom DNS within Azure DNS"
+linkTitle: "Azure DNS"
-weight: 40
+weight: 20
 description: >
     This guide shows the following steps to create a Custom DNS in Azure DNS aswell as adding the correct Varables for the Configuration to be utilized by The Reference Architecture.
 ---